dive-into-machine-learning/dive-into-machine-learning/README.md

 1. **Ask a question.
 Start exploring some data.** The ["most important thing in data science is the question"](https://github.com/DataScienceSpecialization/courses/blob/master/01_DataScientistToolbox/03_02_whatIsData/index.Rmd#the-data-is-the-second-most-important-thing) ([Dr. Jeff T. Leek](https://github.com/jtleek)).
 So start with a question.
 Then, find [real data](https://github.com/caesar0301/awesome-public-datasets).
 Analyze it.
 Then ...
 2. **Communicate results.** When you think you have a novel finding, ask for review.
 When you're still learning, ask in informal communities (some are [linked below](#some-communities-to-know-about)).
 3. **Learn from feedback.** Consider [learning in public](https://www.swyx.io/learn-in-public/), it works great for some folks.
-(Don't pressure yourself though!
-Do what works for you.)
+(Don't pressure yourself yet though!
+Everybody is different, and it's good to know your learning style.)

 How can you come up with interesting questions?
 Here's one way.
 Pick a day each week to [look for public datasets](https://github.com/caesar0301/awesome-public-datasets) and write down some questions that come to mind.
 Also, sign up for [Data is Plural](https://tinyletter.com/data-is-plural), a newsletter of interesting datasets.
 When a question inspires you, try exploring it with the skills you're learning.